 As part of our community development, Rentwise initiates and runs CSR programmes.
 Semi-government aided schools or NGOs are invited to speak to us about their IT infrastructure requirements.
 Over the years, we have helped create or upgrade the existing ICT facilities of a number of needy schools and NGOs.
 Many of these programmes are run in conjunction with our corporate clients who partner with us to monetize and revitalise their retired IT equipment for worthy community and youth development causes through the process of Remanufacturing.

-Since our first successful launch of a CSR programme in 2012, Rentwise has provided over 310 sets of Remanufactured computers, benefiting over 8,200 students across various institutions and organisations.
+Since our first successful launch of a CSR programme in 2009, it has benefited over 16,000 students across various institutions and organisations.